abhisekm23/build-your-de-project/README.md

 ## Prepare Yourself

-1. If you need to know Python, yes classes level Python.
-If you don't already it's ok [Keep think Python book](https://greenteapress.com/thinkpython2/thinkpython2.pdf) next to you at all times
+1. You need to know Python, yes classes-level Python.
+If you don't already it's ok [Keep think Python book](https://greenteapress.com/thinkpython2/thinkpython2.pdf) next to you at all times.
+Google and ChatGPT everything
 2. You don't have to be a master of anything else, mark the event on your calendar and show up.
 That's it
 3. Notice and ***Remember this is not a bootcamp or your workshop.
 You can learn at your own pace with check-ins over Zoom.***